 What is the process to have a boating safety course approved by California State Parks Division of Boating and Waterways (DBW) in order to become a course provider for the California Boater Card Program?

-There is a four-step process for a course and exam provider to become an “approved provider” in California: Providers with a current NASBLA and State certifications can take up to 30 days to be approved.
-Providers who need a NASBLA and State certification can take up to a year to be approved.
+There is a four-step process for a course and exam provider to become an “approved provider” in California: Providers with a current NASBLA and state certification can take up to 30 days to be approved.
+Providers who need a NASBLA and state certification can take up to a year to be approved.

 - Complete the National Association of State Boating Law Administrators (NASBLA) process for national approval.
 For NASBLA approval, follow the procedures outlined here.